Hendi48/MoopleEurope/README.md

 1. Run the `create_server` script which will walk you through configuration.
 1. Run the `launch_server` script that was created automatically in the previous step.

+### Accounts

+Add accounts by adding them to the `accounts` table.

+* Mandatory fields are `name` and `password` (can be plaintext).
+It is recommended to also set `birthday` because it is checked in certain places ingame.
+* Set `nxCredit` to give an account NX.
+Note that `nxPrepaid` is not supported by EMS.
+* Set `gm` to 1 in order to give an account GM rights.
+Levels higher than 1 are technically supported but of no real practical relevance.

 ## Building

 The project uses an Ant-based build.
 It also comes with a NetBeans project.
 You can use any IDE you like, though - just add the `src` folder as sources and add the jars from `lib` to the classpath.